We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Herpes is spread by sexual contact with someone who carries the HSV virus.
+Herpes is spread by sexual contact with someone who has the HSV virus.

 There are two types of herpes virus:

 - HSV-1.
-This virus is spread through contact with infected saliva and cold sores.
+This virus is spread through contact with saliva containing the virus and cold sores.
 HSV-1 can cause genital herpes.

 - HSV-2.
 This virus is spread through sexual contact.
 HSV-2 is the main cause of genital herpes.